AndrewRTsao/AzureML-anomaly-detection/README.md

 python run_pipeline.py
 ```

-*NOTE: Pipeline will take approximately 30 minutes to one hour to complete*
+*NOTE: Pipeline will take approximately 30 minutes to one hour to complete.*

-6. (Optional) If you would like, run the **cleanup.py** script once you're done and/or if you don't need the underlying pipeline assets / resources anymore.
+6. (Optional) If you would like, run the **cleanup.py** script once you're done or if you don't need the underlying pipeline assets / resources anymore.

 ```sh
 python cleanup.py